 Did you know that vinegar can be infused with herbs to create wonderful alcohol-free extracts?
 While not as potent as alcohol based tinctures, an herbal vinegar extract is an alternative for children, anyone abstaining from alcohol, or those with alcohol sensitivities.

 Vinegar has been used for thousands of years to preserve food and to make formulas.
 In fact, before stills were used to produce high proof alcohol, most herbal extracts were made with solvents like water, wine, and vinegar.
-The original Four Thieves formula used to protect robbers during the plague is thought to have been made with vinegar as the base.
+The original Four Thieves formula said to have been used by robbers to fortify themselves during the plague is thought to have been made with vinegar as the base.

 Extractions can be made with vinegar alone or with both vinegar and alcohol to create an acetous tincture.
 Straight vinegar extracts still have a lot to offer if properly prepared.

 Dried herbs tend to produce the most effective herbal vinegar extract, but fresh herbs can be used to make vinegars for culinary recipes, since the vinegar will extract minerals as well as the flavor of the herbs.
 My favorite vinaigrette is made with fresh nettle and mugwort infused vinegar, but thyme, oregano, garlic, and rosemary are nice too.
-You can learn more about culinary vinegars in our previous blog post.
+There are so many ways to enjoy herbal vinegars both for culinary preparations and traditional herbal preparations.

 Herbal Vinegar Extract Method